mcdonc/.nixconfig/videos/musnix2/script.rst

 In my video entitled `#83 NixOS as a Music Production System
 <https://www.youtube.com/watch?v=_M_vSwGGVzY>`_, I got PipeWire and Musnix set
-up for low latency recording and monitoring, and I got Ardour and Audacity working with some plugins.
+up for generic low latency recording and monitoring, and I got Ardour and Audacity working with some plugins.
+This is the second video in this series, where we'll dive deeper into pro audio on NixOS by further optimizing monitoring latency and trying to ensure that we get the fewest number of "xruns" (errors that happen when our audio hardware can't feed our software fast enough).

-In this followup video, I will take you through some configuration steps to attempt to prevent xruns, further reduce monitoring latency, and we'll set up some commercial VST plugins.
-I'll be using rtcqs, changing Musnix rtirq config, disusing the low-latency kernel, using a new Musnix feature for rtcqs, measuring sound card latency, and adding wireplumber, xruncounter, and yabridge for VSTs.
+I'll be using rtcqs, changing Musnix rtirq config, disusing the low-latency kernel, using a new Musnix feature for rtcqs, measuring sound card hardware latency, and adding programs called wireplumber, and xruncounter.

 I'm going to use a NixOS flake to configure our system.
 If you haven't yet switched over to flakes, apologies, but you might want to check out one or both